 There are a variety of eye diseases and conditions that can interfere with your child’s vision and eye health.
-At ABC Children’s Eye Specialists in Phoenix and Mesa, Arizona, the team of pediatric ophthalmologists and optometrists offer an expert diagnosis of pediatric eye diseases and customized therapies and services to help your child see clearly.
+At ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona, the team of pediatric ophthalmologists and optometrists offer an expert diagnosis of pediatric eye diseases and customized therapies and services to help your child see clearly.
 Call ABC Children’s Eye Specialists or schedule a consultation online today.

 You want your little one to be perfectly healthy, including their vision.
 In addition to refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (a corneal irregularity that distorts vision) there is a wide range of eye diseases and conditions that can affect their sight and eye health.